Beatitudes: Analysis and interpretation

 In Christian teachings, the works of mercy (good acts that are considered meritorious) have resonated with the theme of the Beatitude for mercy.
-These teachings emphasize that these acts of mercy provide both temporal and spiritual benefits.
+These teachings emphasise that these acts of mercy provide both temporal and spiritual benefits.

 The term peacemakers has traditionally been interpreted to mean not only those who live in peace with others, but also those who do their best to promote friendship among humanity and between God and man.
 St. Gregory of Nyssa interpreted it as "Godly work", which was an imitation of God's love of man.
 John Wesley said the peacemakers "endeavour to calm the stormy spirits of men, to quiet their turbulent passions, to soften the minds of contending parties, and, if possible, reconcile them to each other.
 They use all innocent arts, and employ all their strength, all the talents which God has given them, as well to preserve peace where it is, as to restore it where it is not."

 The phrase "poor in spirit" (πτωχοὶ τῷ πνεύματι) in Matthew 5:3 has been subject to a variety of interpretations.
 A.W.
 Tozer describes poverty of spirit as "an inward state paralleling the outward circumstances of the common beggar in the streets."
-It is not a call to material poverty, but spiritual need.
-The idea being that when one realizes how much they need God, he will satisfy their need by giving them himself.
-Conversely, if someone does not really believe they need God, he will not reveal himself to them.
+It is not a call to material poverty, but to an awareness of spiritual need—the idea being that when one recognizes how much one needs God, God will satisfy that need by giving himself.
+Conversely, those who do not believe they need God will not find him revealed to them.

 These blessed poor are no longer slaves to the tyranny of things.
 They have broken the yoke of the oppressor; and this they have done not by fighting but by surrendering.
 Though free from all sense of possessing, they yet possess all things.
 "Theirs is the kingdom of heaven."